microlin/sql-python-app/readme.md

 ## How to install this app

-TO use this app you don't need to install it;just download it and you can run it.
+To use this app you don't need to install it;just download it and you can run it!
+You'll need install python 3.7 thought.

+Why you should use this app

+It prints "Hello,world".What else do you need ?

 '''